ExeQuantCode/ARTEMIS/README.md

 Contact
 -------
+Please log issues, bug-reports, and feature requests on the issue tracker for this repository: https://github.com/ExeQuantCode/ARTEMIS/issues

-Please send bug-reports, ideas and questions to the following email address: support@artemis-materials.co.uk
+For any serious or private concerns, please use the following email address: support@artemis-materials.co.uk